Characterizing Truthful Multi-Armed Bandit Mechanisms: Introduction

-\xhdr{Other related work and discussion.} The question of how the performance of a truthful mechanism compares to that of the optimal algorithm for the corresponding non-strategic problem has been considered in the literature in a number of other auction settings.
+\xhdr{Mechanism Design.} The question of how the performance of a truthful mechanism compares to that of the optimal algorithm for the corresponding non-strategic problem is one of the central themes in Algorithmic Mechanism Design.
 Performance gaps have been shown for various scheduling problems~\cite{ArcherTardos,NR01,DS08} and for online auction for expiring goods~\cite{LN05}.
 Other papers presented approximation gaps due to \emph{computational constraints}, e.g. for combinatorial auctions~\cite{LMN03, DS08} and combinatorial public projects~\cite{PSS08}, showing a gap via a structural result for truthful mechanisms.

+The intersection of Machine Learning and Mechanism Design is an active research area which includes work in various topics such as online mechanisms~\cite{LN05}, dynamic auctions~\cite{BV06,AS07}, dynamic pricing~\cite{Roths74}, secretary problems~\cite{Freeman-survey83}, offline learning from self-interested data sources~\cite{Balcan-jcss08,Meir-AI12} and a number of others.
+A more detailed review of this area, or any of the topics listed above, is beyond the scope of this paper.

+\OMIT{ Interestingly, MAB algorithms feature prominently in two other settings in Mechanism Design which are very different from MAB mechanisms studied in this paper.
+One is dynamic pricing, which reduces to a bandit-style problem in which ``arms'' correspond to different prices.
+The other setting concerns user-generated content, namely selecting among reviews provided by self-interested agents.}

-The study of MAB mechanisms has been initiated by Gonen and Pavlov~\cite{GonenP07}.
+\OMIT{The study of MAB mechanisms has been initiated by Gonen and Pavlov~\cite{GonenP07}.
 The authors present a MAB mechanism which is claimed to be truthful in a certain approximate sense.
-Unfortunately, this mechanism does not satisfy the claimed properties; this was also confirmed with the authors through personal communication (see also a similar note in~\cite{DevanurK08}).
+Unfortunately, this mechanism does not satisfy the claimed properties; this was also confirmed with the authors through personal communication (see also a similar note in~\cite{DevanurK09}).}